jpellman/wiki.libjpel.so/Maxwell.rst

 * :strike:`Back up home video DV footage currently on the root volume SSD to another disk.` *DONE: 2/24/19, 23:25*

-* Back up raw DV footage to blu-ray so that the spare 1 TB WD Blue you have can be re-appropriated.
+* :strike:`Back up raw DV footage to blu-ray so that the spare 1 TB WD Blue you have can be re-appropriated.` *DONE: 1/18/20*

-* Invoke your ZFS backup script to send a snapshot to AWS.
-Invoke the ZFS backup script to save a snapshot to your nearline storage that contains as much data as the nearline storage can hold.
+* :strike:`Invoke your ZFS backup script to send a snapshot to AWS.
+Invoke the ZFS backup script to save a snapshot to your nearline storage that contains as much data as the nearline storage can hold.` *DONE: 1/19/20*

-* Create a dummy dataset within the ZFS pool.
-Back it up to AWS and test a restore (b/c I don't think I've ever actually done this before /shudders)
+* :strike:`Create a dummy dataset within the ZFS pool.
+Back it up to AWS and test a restore (b/c I don't think I've ever actually done this before /shudders)` *DONE: 1/19/20*

 * Take a full backup of the current state of your home directory to blu-ray (most likely using dirsplit_).
 Plan on doing this once a year.
 Secure the full backup-up somewhere in your apartment.

+  * **Note from 1/19/20**: Due to the amount of time it takes to do this (see BluRayBackup_), I'm going to re-organize my data by hotness and coldness, and have different back up intervals depending on that, simply because I don't want to spend more than a day or two on this every year (current estimate for backup time is around 36 hours or about 5 work days).

 * At some point, make a second copy of the blu-ray backup and store it off-site at mom's house in Clinton, NY (or possibly rent a lock box there).